elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 Below is a list of steps that should be done to build and register a new action type with the name `Example Action Type`:

-1. At any suitable place in Kibana create a file, which will expose an object implementing interface [ActionTypeModel]:
+1. At any suitable place in Kibana, create a file, which will expose an object implementing interface [ActionTypeModel]:
 ```
 import React, { Fragment } from 'react';
 import { i18n } from '@kbn/i18n';